Yoohoo-Plugins/debug-my-site/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.0.3 =
+Please update to latest version for new features.

 = 1.0.2 =
 Please update to latest version for bug fixes and enhancements